 Suzy Orman: "One of my favorite index funds, Vanguard Total Stock Market (VTSAX), has a total expense ratio of 0.06%"

-Jane Bryant Quinn, author, syndicated columnist: "The dependable great investment returns come from index funds which invest in the stock market as a whole."
+Jane Bryant Quinn, syndicated columnist and author of Making the Most of Your Money: "The dependable great investment returns come from index funds which invest in the stock market as a whole."

 Pat Regnier, former Morningstar analyst: "We should just forget about choosing fund managers and settle for index funds to mimic the market."

-Ron Ross, author: "Giving up the futile pursuit of beating the market is the surest way to increase your investment efficiency and enhance your financial peace of mind."
+Ron Ross, author of The Unbeatable Market: "Giving up the futile pursuit of beating the market is the surest way to increase your investment efficiency and enhance your financial peace of mind."

 Gus Sauter, former Vanguard chief investment officer: "I think a very good way to gain exposure to the stock market is through the Total Stock Market Portfolio on the domestic side."

-Bill Schultheis, author, adviser: The simplest approach to diversifying your stock market investments is to invest in one index fund that represents the entire stock market."
+Bill Schultheis, author of The Coffee House Investor: The simplest approach to diversifying your stock market investments is to invest in one index fund that represents the entire stock market."

 Charles Schwab: "Only about one out of every four equity funds outperforms the stock market.
 That's why I'm a firm believer in the power of indexing."

-Chandan Sengupta, author: "Use a low-cost, broad-based index fund to passively invest in a little bit of a large number of stocks."
+Chandan Sengupta, author of The Only Proven Road to Investment Success: "Use a low-cost, broad-based index fund to passively invest in a little bit of a large number of stocks."

-Prof. Jeremy Siegel, author: "For most of us, trying to beat the market leads to disastrous results."
+Prof. Jeremy Siegel, author of Stocks For The Long Run: "For most of us, trying to beat the market leads to disastrous results."

-Prof. Meir Statman, author: "It makes sense to have those three funds.
+Prof. Meir Statman, author of What Investors Really Want: "It makes sense to have those three funds.
 What makes it hard is that it seems too simple to actually be a winner."

-"Buying and holding a few broad market index funds is perhaps the most important move ordinary investors can make to supercharge their portfolios."
-(Stein & DeMuth, (authors & advisor)
+Stein & DeMuth, authors of The Affluent Investor: "Buying and holding a few broad market index funds is perhaps the most important move ordinary investors can make to supercharge their portfolios."

 "Robert Stovall, investment manager: It's just not true that you can't beat the market.
 Every year about one-third do it.
 Of course, each year it is a different group."

-Jason Zweig, Wall Street Journal columnist: "I think a total stock market index fund is not only the simplest, but the very best core investment for most people.
+Jason Zweig, Wall Street Journal columnist and author of Your Money and Your Brain: "I think a total stock market index fund is not only the simplest, but the very best core investment for most people."

 Warren Buffett, famed investor: "There seems to be some perverse human characteristic that likes to make easy things difficult."